divvun/divvun-ci-config/README.md

 # divvun-ci-config

-This repo contains environement variables and setup scripts used by Divvun CI.
+This repo contains environment variables and setup scripts used by Divvun CI.

 ### Decrypting